dehoyostc/agent-communication-protocol/docs/CARP-v0.2-open-questions.md

 1. Are Patterns transmittable?
 2. Is `environment_requirement` a Constraint type?
 3. Where does Divergence salience live?
-4. Is Discovery Signal part of ACP only, not CARP?
+4. Is Discovery Signal part of the exchange layer only, not the representation layer?
 5. How should Profiles distinguish unassessed vs withheld?
 6. What minimum lifecycle metadata is required?
 7. How should confidence calibration be framed?